Active studies

 Funding Source: The ALS Association and the National Palliative Care Research Center

-This is a qualitative study aimed at gathering feedback from people with ALS, their caregivers, and ALS healthcare stakeholders to create a biopsychosocial spiritual adaptation of the Recovering Together resiliency intervention (PI: Vranceanu, R01NR019982) for people with ALS and their caregivers.
-Data will inform development and open pilot testing of the Resilient Together ALS intervention with the aim to improve adjustment among patients with ALS and their caregivers.
+We seek to gather qualitative feedback from people with ALS, their care-partners, and ALS healthcare clinicians to create a biopsychosocial spiritual adaptation of the Recovering Together resiliency intervention (PI: Vranceanu, R01NR019982) for people with ALS and their care-partners.
+Data will inform development and open pilot testing of the Resilient Together ALS intervention with the aim to improve adjustment among patients with ALS and their care-partners.

 For more information, please contact Morgan Seward (mseward1@mgh.harvard.edu)